NICMx/Jool/doc/usr/mod-run-464xlat.md

 	ip link set eth1 up
 	ip addr add 2001:db8:100::1/64 dev eth1

-	# Traffic headed to the real IPv4 Internet goes via BT.
+	# Traffic headed to the real IPv4 Internet goes via PLAT.
 	ip route add 64:ff9b::/96 via 2001:db8:100::2

 	# Enable routerness.
 	sysctl -w net.ipv6.conf.all.forwarding=1
 	sysctl -w net.ipv4.conf.all.forwarding=1

-	# Enable Stateless NAT64.
+	# Enable SIIT.
 	# We're masking the private network using an EAMT entry.
-	# Traffic towards the Internet (0.0.0.0/0 ie. anything) is to be appended BT's prefix.
+	# Traffic towards the Internet (0.0.0.0/0 ie. anything) is to be appended PLAT's prefix.
 	# Recall that the EAMT has higher precedence than the NAT64 (pool6) prefix.
-	modprobe jool_stateless pool6=64:ff9b::/96 pool4=0.0.0.0/0 errorAddresses=192.168.0.128/25
+	modprobe jool_siit pool6=64:ff9b::/96 pool4=0.0.0.0/0 errorAddresses=192.168.0.128/25
-	jool_stateless --eamt --add 192.168.0.8/29 2001:db8:2::/125
+	jool_siit --eamt --add 192.168.0.8/29 2001:db8:2::/125

 _n6_'s packet will have addresses `192.168.0.8` and `203.0.113.24`.
 The former will be translated using the EAMT entry (since it matches `192.168.0.8/29`) and the latter will use the pool6 prefix (because it matches `0.0.0.0/0`).
 We're using `0.0.0.0/0` because we're talking about the whole Internet.

-Also note that _R_ is an average NAT64 and you shouldn't think of this installation of Jool as anything other than that.
+Also note that _R_ is an average SIIT implementation and you shouldn't think of this installation of Jool as anything other than that.

-For completeness sake, here's _BT_'s network configuration:
+For completeness sake, here's _PLAT_'s network configuration:

 	service network-manager stop